IT-Support-L2/Hall-of-Fame/README.md

 # Hall-of-Fame

-Make a directory for each preferred vidoes such as Rap, Movies, ect. you name it. 😜
+Make a directory for each preferred videos library such as Rap, Movies, ect. you name it. 😜

 Hall of Fame Django App coded with: